CoolHandLuki/timebutler2workedhours/README.md

 Activate the virtual environment `source tb2wh-env/bin/activate`

-Install the dependencies `pip install requirements.txt`
+Install the dependencies `pip install -r requirements.txt`

 # Prepare the Inputs
 Download the CSV exports for sick and vacation days from timebutler, place them inside the /inputs directory